LEADING OFF: Harper healing, Ohtani on mound, Anderson 8-0

 CENTRAL SHOWDOWN

-The top two teams in the AL Central square off again when Jose Ramirez and the Cleveland Guardians visit Byron Buxton, Carlos Correa and the Minnesota Twins.
+The top two teams in the AL Central square off again when José Ramírez and the surging Cleveland Guardians visit Byron Buxton, Carlos Correa and the Minnesota Twins.

 Triston McKenzie (4-5, 2.96 ERA) pitches for the Guardians against Sonny Gray (3-1, 2.09) in the middle game of the series.
 Gray threw five shutout innings last Wednesday at Seattle, his first appearance since going on the injured list June 2 with a strained pectoral muscle.